claire-lex/mish/README.md

 * Create a dedicated history file
 * Store script records of all terminals
 * Change terminal prompts
-* Provide network discovery basic functions
+* Provide network and AD discovery basic functions

 > The i3blocks addon `mishi3` can be used to know when mish is enabled, see below.